Q-dance

 Q-dance is a Dutch company that organizes events and festivals that focuses on the harder styles of dance music – mainly hardstyle, hardcore, and hard trance.
 Popular events and festivals organized by Q-dance are Defqon.1 Festival, Qlimax and Dominator.
 Q-Dance has organized multiple events and festivals in the past such as Qapital, The Qontinent, Impaqt, Q-Base, EPIQ, and X-Qlusive.
 The events of Q-dance are easily identified by the letter “Q” on the event names.
+The 'Q' in Q-dance stands for quality.
 The logo of Q-dance is inspired by the knobs on DJ mixers, which if turned 120 degrees to the right creates the letter “Q”.

 History

 Foundation and early years (1999-2003)

 Q-dance was established in 1999 as Qlass Elite by a group of friends in Landsmeer, a northern suburb of Amsterdam, Netherlands, with Wouter Tavecchio as a key founder.
 The company’s first event, Houseqlassics, debuted in 2000, focusing on old-school house music and attracting nostalgic dance music fans.
 After two successful editions of Houseqlassics, Qlass Elite expanded its portfolio in 2000 with two new events: 91-92, celebrating early rave music, and Qlimax, which would later become one of its flagship events.
 In 2001, the company rebranded as Q-dance and introduced Qlubtempo, a concept centered around innovative and experimental hard dance music.

 Q-dance played a pivotal role in the emergence and popularization of hardstyle, a genre blending elements of hard trance, hardcore, and techno.
 By the early 2000s, hardstyle had gained significant traction, becoming the cornerstone of Q-dance’s events.
 In 2002, Qlimax relocated to the Thialf Stadium in Heerenveen, Netherlands, marking a step up in scale.
 The following year, in 2003, the event moved to the GelreDome in Arnhem, solidifying its status as a premier hardstyle event.

 In 2003, Q-dance expanded its reach with Q-beach, a temporary beach club on Bloemendaal Beach, Netherlands.
 The venue hosted weekend parties and talent showcases but ceased operations in 2004.
 That same year, Q-dance launched three new concepts: Defqon.1 Festival, a large-scale outdoor hardstyle festival; X-Qlusive, a series of events dedicated to specific artists or themes; and Teqnology, a techno-focused concept.